pazjenni04/alto-rideshare_node-app/README.md

     localhost:3001/api/user/trip/:id

-To render a specific user, please update the `/:id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to id's 1, 2, or 3).
+To render a specific user, please update the `/:id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to ids 1, 2, or 3).

 Displayed onto the page should include the Alto user's arrival time, destination address, their estimated fare, the payment type, the amount of passengers that can ride along, and their pickup location.